 But is it really that important?

 The other thing about Sally is, like most of us, she believes that the future of retailers will be dominated by the digital and online world.
 While it’s true that online retailers certainly come out on top in terms of customer convenience, it’s important to remember the one thing that will never change - the customer will always be human.
 As humans, we crave social interaction and experiential experiences, which can only be provided in-store.
 And interestingly enough, data actually proves that consumers will spend more when retailers are able to provide an outstanding in-store customer experience.

-If you want not only Sally, but the rest of your staff to deliver exceptional in-store experience, there are two things you should be focusing on:
+If you want not only Sally, but the rest of your staff, to deliver exceptional in-store experience then there are two things you should be focusing on:

 1. Empowering your staff to become your brand experts